sergiohr/i3d/README.md

 # i3d
-Impresora 3D SLA utilizando dispositivo móvil
+Mobile 3D SLA Printer
+Final project in electronic engineering.

+Market and economic data may not reflect reality.